| Exploring PGR Chart 1 1. Study Chart

 on the available land, and overclearing and overworking the land can cause the soil to

+erode and to lose its fertility.]
 4. How can spacing pregnancies help to produce a healthier, more economically secure

 family?
 [When there is time between births, babies and mothers tend to be healthier.
 In